Skip to content

 It was near here where Gil decided to call it.
 He was struggling with a headache that wasn’t going away.
 As we stopped for a break, an offer was made to wait for me if I wanted to keep going.
 I was hesitant to separate but also knew Gil was good with it.
 This is the guy who waited 8 1/2 hours for us on Mt.
 Baker!

-I pressed on knowing there was no way he would be waiting that long today.
+I pressed on knowing there was no way he would need to wait that long today.
 Shortly thereafter, I noticed two climbers way off in the distance.
 These were the tracks we had been following all morning.

 Bagging Bierstadt